Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: Introduction

-However, all the above-mentioned papers were based on the assumption that the channel state information (CSI) associated with all involved channels is perfectly known at the BS, which is too idealistic.
-In practice, it is challenging to obtain the perfect CSI in IRS-aided communications, since the IRS is passive that does not employ any RF chains \cite{wu2019towards,pan2020reconfigurable}.
-The current contributions on the channel estimation (CE) for the IRS-related channels can be divided into two methods.
-The first method is to estimate BS-IRS channel and IRS-user channel separately \cite{taha2019enabling}.
-The main idea of this method is to install some active channel estimators at the IRS, and then estimate the BS-IRS channel and IRS-user channel individually, and finally send the estimated channels to the BS.
-The second method is to estimate the cascaded channels directly \cite{9241029,wang2020channel,wang2019compressed,chen2019channel}.
-The cascaded BS-IRS-user channel is the product of the BS-IRS channel and IRS-user channels, which is sufficient for the joint optimization of active and passive beamforming \cite{zhang2020capacity,zhou2020intelligent}.
-The second estimation method is more attractive than the first method, because no additional active hardware is required, and no additional power is consumed.
-Moreover, the channel training and feedback overhead is reduced in the second method.
+However, all the above-mentioned papers assumed that the channel state information (CSI) associated with all involved channels is perfectly known at the BS, which is too idealistic.
+Since Eves are usually unregistered users and the IRS is passive, the Eves' channel, especially the IRS-related channel cannot be perfect.
+In IRS-aided systems, the direct channels from BS to users are first estimated by turning off the IRS \cite{wei2021channel}.
+Then, the IRS is turned on, and the IRS-related channels are estimated.
+Currently, there are roughly two approaches for estimating the IRS-related channels: 1) separately estimating the channels of BS-IRS link and IRS-user link \cite{taha2019enabling}.
+The main idea is to install some active channel estimators at the IRS, and then estimate the two kinds of channels individually, and finally send the estimated channels to the BS; 2) directly estimating the cascaded channels \cite{9241029,wang2020channel,wang2019compressed,chen2019channel}, which is the composite channel of the BS-IRS link and IRS-user link, and can be exploited to achieve the optimal beamforming design\cite{zhang2020capacity,zhou2020intelligent}.
+The second channel estimation (CE) approach is more attractive than the first approach, because no additional active hardware is required, no additional power is consumed, and the channel training and feedback overhead is reduced.